 The Town Forest has fascinating history.
 The quarry area of Millstone Hill was once home to some of the first granite quarries in Barre, established in 1790.
 The mining of these quarries created a boomtown economy for Barre at the time, but they have not been quarried for over a hundred years and since been reclaimed by nature.
 Unlike most industrial work, the mining of the quarries has produced beautiful bodies of water and views within the Forest.
 Evidence of the quarry mines themselves can still be found scattered in the Town Forest.

 Come visit the Town Forest for cross country skiing, fishing, hiking, hunting, snowshoeing, mountain biking, snowmobiling, bird watching, disc golf and more.
 But please respect the Leave No Trace guidelines, and practice Carry In, Carry Out.
-There are two parking areas for the Town Forest, one at 44 Brook Street and one at 111 Barclay Quarry Road .
+No camping and no fires, please.
+Horses may ridden on most the trails, but due to the softer soils under the new Rauli's Run trail, the Millstone Trails Association asks that horses be kept off this trail.
+There are two parking areas for the Town Forest, one at 44 Brook Street and one at 31 Barclay Quarry Road .